 Oh!
-Are local people not sweetest almost everywhere?
+Are local people not the sweetest almost everywhere?
 Egypt is no exception.
 We had one of our sweet experiences when we walked on the streets of Old Cairo Bazaar and classic little alleys on the way to The Hanging Church.
 People recognize us as Indians(thanks to our looks) and the way they confirmed was sweet 😀 They ask “Shah Rukh Khan?
 Amitabh Bachan???” who are the Big Stars of Indian Cinema.
 Since Egypt speaks Arabic, some of the Indian movies release here and looks like people are big fans of those stars.
 Some kids even asked for a photograph as we, Indian kids ask for pictures with foreigners back in India.
-That is indeed a happiest moment.
-People really treated us with respect and welcomed with a smile.
+That is indeed the happiest moment.
+People really treated us with respect and welcomed us with a smile.

 What are the food options around here?

-When we are out for lunch, we ate Koshary which is rice with chickpeas, lentils, fried onions and lemon.
+When we are out for lunch, we ate Koshary which is rice with chickpeas, lentils, fried onions, and lemon.
 It is the most common food in Egypt and is so delicious.
-And every restaurant almost commonly served grilled meat(chicken, pork and camel too) with rice and vegetables.
+And every restaurant almost commonly served grilled meat(chicken, pork, and camel too) with rice and vegetables.

 On top of Cairo Tower, we tasted ‘Omm Ali’, another authentic Egyptian desert which is a puff pastry with milk and nuts.
 It is different and definitely worth trying.